USING IRONXL

 Step 1: Click the Format button in the Cells group under the Home tab.

-We can unhide columns using yjr option from the context menu by right-clicking the chosen rows and choosing "Unhide".
+Unhide rows using an option from the context menu by right-clicking the chosen rows and choosing "Unhide".

-We can use keyboard shortcuts to unhide all hidden rows in an Excel document by pressing Ctrl + Shift + 9, which helps us to make hidden rows visible again in the spreadsheet.
+Keyboard shortcuts can also be used to unhide all hidden rows in an Excel document by pressing Ctrl + Shift + 9, which helps to make hidden rows visible again in the spreadsheet.

 4.0 Hiding Rows Using IronXL